MONTAGUE- Samuel Green, 77, of Montague, died peacefully at home on Sept. 24, 2012, from heart failure.

-He had a PhD in Engineering from MIT (1971) and a MA from Antioch in Psychology (1983).
-These two degrees point to his varied career.
-During his first career, he designed computers and programs and taught at Northeastern.
-During his second career, he was a psychotherapist with a private practice, West River Center in Brattleboro, Vt.
+He had a Ph.D in Engineering from MIT (1971) and an MA from Antioch in Psychology (1983).
+These 2 degrees point to his varied career.
+During is first career he designed computers and programs and taught at Northeastern.
+During his second career he was a psychotherapist with a private practice, West River Center, in Brattleboro, Vt.
 He used all these skills to help many people.
 He was loved by his therapy clients.
-He built data bases for a number of local non-profits including Music in Deerfield, Mount Grace Land Conservation Trust, Hitchcock Center and Dharma Seed.
+He built data bases for a number of local non-profits including Music in Deerfield, Mount Grace Land Conservation Trust, Hitchcock Center, and Dharma Seed.

-He leaves his survivors in great sadness: Micky McKinley, wife; Shoshanna Green, daughter; Geoff Hart, son-in-law; Jonas Green, son; Mary-Alice Green, daughter-in-law.
+He leaves his survivors in great sadness: his wife, Micky McKinley, his daughter, Shoshanna Green, his son-in-law, Geoff Hart, his son, Jonas Green, and his daughter-in-law, Mary-Alice Green.